Survivable network design is the problem of building a network that remains connected even after some edges are removed.

 Therefore, $f$ is a weakly supermodular.

-Now, there is a nice property of a weakly supermodular $f$.
-There exists an edge $e \in E$ such that $x_e \ge \frac{1}{2}$ if we solve linear problem “Minimize $\sum\limits_{e \in E} c_e x_e$ such that $\sum\limits_{e \in \delta(S)} x_e \ge f(S)$ $\forall S \subset V$, $0 \le x_e \le 1$” for any weakly supermodular $f$.
-Proof will be followed at the end of the post.
+There is a key property of weakly supermodular functions $f$: if we solve “Minimize $\sum\limits_{e \in E} c_e x_e$ such that $\sum\limits_{e \in \delta(S)} x_e \ge f(S)$ $\forall S \subset V$, $0 \le x_e \le 1$”, then there exists an edge $e \in E$ with $x_e \ge \frac{1}{2}$.
+The proof is given at the end of this post.

 From the fact above, we can construct an algorithm.